 Although it is easy to keep clean it will show fingerprints easily — although a quick buff with some baby oil will soon get it looking its best once again.

-Best used in contemporary kitchens, glass worktops can look somewhat out of place in a traditional scheme.
-From a practical point of view, they do show up fingerprints and can scratch, but on the plus side they increase the feeling of space and look impressive when lit or placed on top of a coloured surface.
+A stunning finish in contemporary kitchens, glass worktops can look somewhat out of place in a traditional scheme.
+From a practical point of view, they do show up fingerprints and can scratch (so might not be the first choice fo those with smaller children), but they can increase the feeling of space and look impressive when lit or placed on top of a coloured surface.

-Glass worktops are available in a variety of colours and also in finishes such as ‘crackled’ or opaque.
-Recycled glass is also an option.
+Glass worktops are available in a variety of colours and finishes such as ‘crackled’ or opaque.
+Recycled glass is also an option that mimics the look and feel of quartz, enhanced by reflections and refractions from coloured glass chips.
+A uniform and consistent finish can also be achieved which makes it ideal in a modern kitchen design.

 They work well when used for breakfast bars and are very resistant to stains, heat and water.
-If you do decide to opt for glass, remember that they require specialist cutting and can look a little over-the-top when combined with other glossy surfaces.
-They are also not ideal for those with little children — just keep a good supply of glass cleaner to hand.
+If you do decide to opt for glass, remember that they require specialist cutting and can look a little overwhelming when combined with other glossy surfaces.

 Concrete is perfect for adding a touch of industrial chic and is very durable, assuming it is correctly sealed.
 It can be set in-situ or ordered to size.
 Different finishes are available, from smooth polished to rough.